GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 - Cluster Manager **must** have SSH access to all servers in the cluster and should be installed on a secure administrators computer or a VM.

-!!!
-Note
-    After initial setup, Cluster Manager can be disconnected from the cluster.
-However, in order to take advantage of monitoring, configuration, and logging features, **Cluster Manager must be connected to the cluster**.

 ## Ports

 The following external ports need to be opened on the following machines: